nens/threedi-docs/source/e_2d_results_analysis_tutorial.rst

 Introduction
 -------------
 In this tutorial, we are going to examine the results of a simulation.
-The schematization is pre build.
+The schematisation is pre build.
 The simulation results will be analysed using the :ref:`3Di Results Analysis plugin <_analysing_results>`  in the :ref:`3Di Modeller Interface <mi_what_is>`.
-At the end of this tutorial, you have acquired some hands on expertise for analysing the movement of water within a 3Di model.
+At the end of this tutorial, you have acquired some hands-on expertise for analysing the movement of water within a 3Di model.

 Our area of interest is Langaa, a small railway town located in central Denmark.
 Langaa is situated between raised agricultural lands to the western side and the Gudena River to the eastern side of the town.
 The urban area has a seperated sewer system.
 The wastewater sewer inclines towards a pumping station, and the rainwater sewer has two outlets close to the Gudena River.
 While this tutorial represents a real-world area, it is important to note that some processes have been simplified for the purpose of this tutorial.